phorton1/Arduino-esp32_cnc3018/docs/installation.md

 by formatting it as necessary.

 - The size of the SD Card is not very important.
-- The machine can handle upto 32GB cards.
+- The machine can handle up to 32GB cards.
 - Some work better than others.
 - If at first it doesn't work, try turning everything off and on, and re-inserting it the SD module.
 - If you can't get it working, try a different SD card.

-You can put files on the the SD Card with your computer.
+You can put files on the SD Card with your computer.
 You can also connect to the ESP32 via Wifi and upload/delete files from the SDCard using the **Web UI**.
 You can *list* and *run* files on it from the **Serial Port** via the *$sd/list* and *$sd/run=* commands,